fmount/vim-notes/README.md

 ---
 |||
 ----|----
-**:Note** _filename_ | This command create a new Note buffer.
+**:Note** _filename_ | This command creates a new Note buffer.
 This is saved in a new file inside the folder g:notes_folder (set to ~/.notes by default).
 If no extension is specified the new file will be created with '.note' and it will be processed in the editor using the _markdown_ syntax highlighting.
 **:NoteList** | Shows all the notes available inside the folder g:notes_folder **:NoteDelete** _filename_ |  Delete a note